luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 Gall (p199): When he took power 'his appraisal of the circumstances was well wide of reality', he 'completely and utterly misjudged the situation' and his initial reactions to the situation were 'in every respect inappropriate ... from the standpoint of a man thinking purely in terms of success'.
 He thought he would be able to pressure the middle classes by mobilising the lower classes.
 But the boom and rapid industrialisation of the 1850s strengthened the middle classes politically as well as economically.
 Antagonisms between the propertied middle class and the petty bourgeois strata of the craft trades and small-scale commerce were greatly diminished compared to 1848-50.
 His success came not from playing off the middle-classes and lower classes against each other, but instead from the insight 'painfully acquired after a whole series of setbacks' that he must ally with at least some sections of the middle-classes and share power with them.

-## Outside the Kreuzzeitung network, his appointment was universally greeted with disapproval.
+Outside the Kreuzzeitung network, his appointment was universally greeted with disapproval.
 Many thought it was the prelude to a military coup against the constitution and possibly war.
-It was seen

-As a desperate last throw of the reactionaries' dice and most assumed he would not last long.
+It was seen as a desperate last throw of the reactionaries' dice and most assumed he would not last long.
 Rumours started immediately of his imminent dismissal.

 Gall argues that Bismarck was pushed towards a 'white' revolutionary foreign policy by the internal struggle.
 But his views on Austria and foreign policy predated the constitutional conflict and he would have 'sneered' at the idea he was forced into his foreign policy by the liberals (Pflanze — surely right).
 I think Gall is wrong to think of foreign policy as produced by domestic struggle — there is vast evidence suggesting the opposite, that Bismarck had clear views on the right foreign path that he stuck to despite massive pressure.
 An example is the way he stood alone from November 1863 in rejecting the alliance with Augustenburg.
 If Gall were right, then he would have done as almost everyone urged and sided with Augustenburg and with the nationalist liberals.